tromp/cuckoo/README.md

 that finds 42-cycles twice as fast as cuckoo/lean_miner.cu on 2^29 edge graphs on comparable hardware, using no more than a nibble per edge.

-$5000 for an open source implementation for a consumer GPU that finds 42-cycles twice as fast as https://github.com/mozkomor/GrinGoldMiner on 2^29 edge graphs on comparable hardware.
+$5000 for an open source implementation for a consumer GPU that finds 42-cycles twice as fast as cuckarood/photon.cu on 2^29 edge graphs on comparable hardware.

 The Makefile defines corresponding targets leancpubounty, meancpubounty, tmtobounty, and gpubounty.

-User Photon has submitted a successful half bounty claim, which I'm in the (slow) process of integrating.

 Double and fractional bounties
 ------------------------------